metafates/mangal/README.md

 # Available options are: (from less to most verbose)
 # panic, fatal, error, warn, info, debug, trace
 level = "info"
+# Use json format for logs
+json = false
 ```

 </details>